 The early disciples’ lives revolved around our Lord Jesus Christ.
 It was their whole focus.
 In our busy daily lives it is so easy to lose our focus.
 Let us reflect on these questions:

-- How often do I pray and communicate with our Lord daily?
+2) How often do I pray and communicate with our Lord each day?

 The early disciples continuously encouraged one another.
 They went out and evangelized and then gathered together to share experiences.
 They gained energy from one another.
 They learned from one another.
 They knew they were never alone in this venture.

 Finally, through the actions of the disciples – their teaching, preaching and example – the number of Christians grew dramatically.
-St. James says, “So also faith of itself, if it does not have works, is dead”.
-(James 2:17)
+St. James says, “Faith without works is dead”.